PMCC-BioinformaticsCore/janis/docs/references/secondaryfiles.rst

 Secondary / Accessory Files
 =============================

 In some domains (looking specifically at Bioinformatics here), a single file isn't enough to contain all the information.
+Janis borrows the concept of secondary files from the CWL specification, and in fact we use the same pattern for grouping these files.

 Often a *secondary* or *accessory* file is used to provide additional information, potentially a quick access index.
 These files are attached to the original file by a specific file pattern.
 We'll talk about that more soon.

-For this reason, Janis allows data_types that inherit from a ``File`` to specify a ``secondary_file`` list.
+For this reason, Janis allows data_types that inherit from a ``File`` to specify a ``secondary_file`` list of files to be bundled with.

 Secondary file pattern
 -----------------------

-For consistency, we follow the `Common Workflow Language secondary file pattern <https://github.com/common-workflow-language/common-workflow-language/blob/a062055fddcc7d7d9dbc53d28288e3ccb9a800d8/v1.0/Process.yml#L465-L473>`_
+As earlier mentioned, we follow the `Common Workflow Language secondary file pattern <https://github.com/common-workflow-language/common-workflow-language/blob/a062055fddcc7d7d9dbc53d28288e3ccb9a800d8/v1.0/Process.yml#L465-L473>`_:

 1. If string begins with one or more caret ``^`` characters, for each caret, remove the last file extension from the path (the last period ``.`` and all following characters).
 If there are no file extensions, the path is unchanged.
 2. Append the remainder of the string to the end of the file path.